-The Ketoctin Chapter NSDAR is part of the Virginia Daughters of the American Revolution (VADAR), which is made up of 130 chapters in seven districts with about 9,000 members.
-The Ketoctin Chapter NSDAR is only one of two chapters located in Loudoun County.
+The Ketoctin Chapter, NSDAR is part of the Virginia Daughters of the American Revolution (VADAR), which is made up of 130 chapters in nine districts with about 9,000 members.
+The Ketoctin Chapter, NSDAR is only one of two chapters located in Loudoun County.
 Visit Virginia DAR on Facebook.

-The Virginia DAR supports four historic properties significant to the American Revolution:
+The Virginia DAR supports five historic properties significant to the American Revolution:

 Kenmore in Fredericksburg, VA—built by George Washington’s sister, Betty and her husband Fielding Lewis.